 Although we all take care to avoid falling victim to phishing attacks, the fact is that these attacks are getting better all the time.
-Signing up for this service is an easy way to protect yourself against unauthorized use of your accounts and the potential exposure of personal information.
+Signing up for this service is an easy way to protect yourself against unauthorized use of your administrative system accounts and the potential exposure of personal information.

 How to set up the off-campus login alert service